stgeorgeshurstville/bulletin/index.md

 ## What would Jesus says to...
 ### You (Mark 1: 14-20)

-#### We have thought on your steadfast love, O Lord, in the midst of your temple.
-As your name, O God, so your praise reaches to the ends of the earth.
+#### O come, let us worship and bow down, let us kneel before the Lord, our Maker.
+For he is our God, and we are the peopel of his pasture, and the sheep of his hand.

-##### Psalm 48.9-10
+##### Psalm 95.6-7

 ---
 - We are gathering in person!
 For people who can’t gather in person, you can watch online [here](https://stgeorgeshurstville.org.au/sunday-english-online)